-For deflection testing, all cars must be provided with a means of mounting the X300 Artefact and the RIS Artefact.
-Such mountings may be temporary, but must be rigid with respect to the underlying car structure.
+For deflection testing, all cars must be provided with a means of mounting a reference artefact to the RIS.
+This mounting may be temporary, but must be rigid with respect to the underlying car structure.

-Full details of the requirements are given in the Appendix to the Technical and sporting regulations.
+Full details of the requirements are given in the Appendix to the Technical and Sporting Regulations.